Mo Brooks: 2021 Capitol attack

 Brooks was the first member of Congress to announce his objection to the January 6, 2021, certification of the Electoral College results.
 In December he organized a series of White House meetings between Trump and a dozen Republican lawmakers to strategize about how to overturn the election results on January 6.
 On that date, he was the first speaker at a pro-Trump rally.

 In his speech at the Capitol, Brooks harshly criticized other Republicans in Congress for not aiding him in his efforts to overturn the election and said, "Today is the day American patriots start taking down names and kicking ass".
 At the rally, Trump gave an hourlong speech claiming that the election had been stolen and urging people to go to the U.S. Capitol to "peacefully and patriotically make your voices heard".
 The crowd did so, and shortly thereafter, some of the protesters stormed the Capitol.
 Later that night, Congress reassembled to certify the Electoral College vote; Brooks raised an objection to Nevada's votes, but it did not succeed because no senator joined him in objecting.
-Despite cheering on the riot as it happened, Brooks later said the rioters were associated with Antifa, citing a Washington Times report that was later retracted.
+Despite cheering on the riot as it happened, Brooks later said the rioters were associated with antifa, citing a Washington Times report that was later retracted.

 On January 11, District of Columbia Attorney General Karl Racine said that he was looking at whether to charge Brooks, along with Rudy Giuliani and Donald Trump Jr., with inciting the violent attack.

-Brooks was one of six Republicans members of Congress who sought pardons from Trump at the end of January, in the last days of Trump's presidency.
+Brooks was one of six Republican members of Congress who sought pardons from Trump at the end of January, in the last days of Trump's presidency.

 On March 5, 2021, Representative Eric Swalwell filed a civil lawsuit against Brooks and three others (Donald Trump, Donald Trump Jr., and Rudy Giuliani), seeking damages for their alleged role in inciting the riot.
 Brooks tried to claim immunity on the basis that he had given the speech on January 6 only in his capacity as a federal employee, but the Justice Department ruled the speech was not part of his duties as a member of Congress.
 In a sworn affidavit, Brooks stated that his fiery language in the speech was about the 2022 and 2024 elections.
 On March 9, 2022, a federal judge dismissed Swalwell's lawsuit, ruling that Brooks's speech was protected by the First Amendment.